kylejray/kylejray.github.io/_posts/2022-02-23-gh-pages_workflow.markdown

 categories: blog testing
 ---

-### Attempting to document the workflow for using a separate branch to track website progress
+### First attempt at using a separate branch to track website progress

 1. Start with an extablished repositroy you want to build a website for.
 Build a website locally (this is the hard part), in a subdirectory of the established repository; you do not want this to be tracked by the main repo, so adding it in .gitignore is probably wise.